nevartes199/d3-compare-regions/data/README.md

 ```

 A lot of other options can be changed in the mapshaper script and you can find more info about [here](https://github.com/mbloch/mapshaper/wiki/Command-Reference).

+To visualize the generated map and its layers, goto http://mapshaper.org/ and import the `map.json`.
+Use the "i" button to select each shape and the top center dropdown to select each layer.